-Released 22 years ago today, Hard to Earn was Gang Starr’s fourth studio album.
-The Brooklynites slowly graduated from the 1989’s alternative hip hop that their debut No More Mr. Nice Guy brought to a sound that was a little bit harder, a little bit more in touch with the nitty, gritty New York City in which they dwelled.
+Released 21 years ago today, Hard to Earn was Gang Starr’s fourth album.
+The Brooklynites slowly graduated from the 1989’s alternative hip hop that their debut No More Mr. Nice Guy brought, to a sound that was a little bit harder, a little bit more in tune with the nitty, gritty New York City that they were dwelling in.

-Guru and DJ Premier’s 1994 LP was the first to receive a parental advisory label, and that is certainly the first step to describing the albums hardness.
+Guru and DJ Premier’s 1994 LP was their first that received a parental advisory label, and that is certainly the first step to describing the albums hardness.
 However, it doesn’t stop there.
-DJ Premier's frequent use of jazz samples on the group’s earlier work pinned them as jazz-rap to critics and fans alike.
+DJ Premier used tons of jazz samples on the group’s earlier work, pinning them as jazz-rap to critics and fans alike.
 Not that the jazz-rap tag is a bad thing; the group even used it to their advantage in getting signed.
-“Jazz Thing” was a huge record for them, and the jazz samples were a distinguishing factor in Gang Starr’s early steez.
-But with Hard To Earn, they sought to outgrow or at least prove they could do more than jazz-rap.
+“Jazz Thing” was a huge record for them, and the jazz samples were a distinguishing factor in Gang Starr’s early steeze.
+But they wanted to outgrow, or at least prove they could do more than, what was being called jazz-rap.

-In a 2014 interview with Nah Right, Premier said, “being that Guru was getting aggravated with us being labeled [jazz-rap], I said, ‘I’m gonna strip this album down,’ just to show that I could use things other than jazz samples.
+Premier said in an article with Nah Right, “Being that Guru was getting aggravated with us being labeled that, I said, ‘I’m gonna strip this album down,’ just to show that I could use things other than jazz samples.
 We both wanted to show that anything I use is going to be a hip-hop beat.
 We said we were going to make it as raw as possible, and less musical, on purpose, just to show we’re good on any track, together.”

 “Last year record companies were chumpin me

 But now like chicks they all be up on me